-Graduate students are the heart of the Civil Society and Community Studies department.
-Their dynamic ideas, experiences, and research enhance the department’s distinctive and exceptional qualities.
-The UW-Madison School of Human Ecology offers exciting opportunities for graduate studies in Human Ecology.
-Our new graduate curriculum allows students to specialize in Civil Society and Community Research.
+With dynamic ideas, experiences, and research that enhances our department’s distinctive and exceptional qualities, graduate students are the heart of Civil Society and Community Studies.
+SoHE offers exciting opportunities, including a new graduate curriculum that allows students to specialize in Civil Society and Community Research.
 Through interdisciplinary coursework and research in community settings—often in collaboration with community organizations or coalitions—students have opportunities to become participant-scholars in change processes, and learn human ecological theory and participatory and application-focused research methods in the process.

 Students entering the CSCR program without a master’s degree will earn a Master of Science degree in Human Ecology before progressing to the PhD option in Civil Society and Community Research.
 Master’s degrees require a minimum of 30 credit hours, of which at least 16 must have been taken as a graduate student at UW-Madison.
 In addition, students must complete an empirical master’s thesis under the supervision of their master’s degree committee.

 To obtain a Ph.D. in Human Ecology with a named option in Civil Society and Community Research, students must also be able to demonstrate a high level of competency in the field as well as their specialization(s).
 Doctoral students will be required to complete a qualifying exam and a dissertation, as governed by the rules established by the Graduate School.

 |Introductory Courses (taken in first two semesters of full-time doctoral coursework)|

 • INTER-HE 801 Professional Development Seminar (1 cr)